littlephillips/phase-3-ruby-oo-class-variables-remembering-objects/README.md

 Luckily for us, Ruby allows us to do so by using class variables to store new instances as soon as they are created.
 Let's take a look together.

-## Using class variables to store instances of a class
+## Using Class Variables to Store Instances of a Class

 Imagine we are building an app that manages a user's music.
 Our app should keep track of all of the songs a user enters and allow our user to browse their